 #8 Make a plan

-Many MSPs get so wrapped up in the technical solutions they will be offering and planning for those that they spend very little time considering what marketing they should be doing.
+Many Managed Service Providers get so wrapped up in the technical solutions they will be offering and planning for those that they spend very little time considering what marketing they should be doing.
 Here are a few key elements in an effective marketing plan for a new MSP.

 Pay per click (PCP)